revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

 ---

-8. Brief us on Java Memory (or) How many memories are there in Java and what are they used for?
+8.Brief us on Java Memory (or) How many memories are there in Java and what are they used for?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)